 I combed through all the advice online and did a bit of testing myself, and put together not just one solution, but two, and you can choose whichever approach suits the image you would like to use—because most sites advise an approach which leads to side-cropped images, when sometimes only a top crop will do.

 By the way, the below was sent to my mailing list over the summer, and those lucky ducks have been swanning around with mobile-optimized Facebook Cover Photos for five whole months now, snaffling readers from under your inexpertly cropped noses.
 If you want to join that crew and get the drop on the latest marketing advice every Friday gratis then sign up here.
-You get a free copy of Amazon Decoded too!
+You get a free book too!

 For those of you who are already on my soon-to-be-universally-acclaimed mailing list and feast each Friday on these multifarious marketing morsels, I won’t leave you high-and-dry.
 You can check out this guest post I did over at the BookBub Partners Blog today — Book Marketing Mistakes You Need To Stop Making.
 The rest of you can read that in a few minutes.
 First, scroll down and we’ll give your Facebook Page a quick makeover.